 The standard of care requires that each vacation rental be inspected for bed bugs by a trained individual to look for signs of infestation between guests.

 Attorneys for Bed Bug Infestations in Deep Creek Lake, MD

 Whitney, LLP’s bed bug lawyers represent victims of bed bugs across Maryland in cases involving vacation rentals, hotels, apartments and AirBnB rentals.
 We have successfully represented hundreds of clients and recovered over $12,000,000 for our clients in bed bug cases.

 Based on our experience, filing a lawsuit is often the best way to recover maximum compensation for our clients.
-Call us for a Free Consultation at 410 583 8000 to discuss your potential case and what your rights to recover compensation are.
+Call us for a Legal Consultation at 410 583 8000 to discuss your potential case and what your rights to recover compensation are.
 Whitney, LLP charges no out of pocket fees or expenses in bed bug injury claims.